Why Mango is India's National Fruit

 Covering the mash is a thin layer of skin stripped off before eating the organic product.

-When ready, the unpeeled natural product radiates an unmistakable, resinous, sweet smell.
+The unpeeled natural product radiates an unmistakable, resinous, sweet smell when ready.

-Mangifera Indica, the Mango, is one of the tropical world's most influential and broadly developed products.
+Mangifera Indica is one of the tropical world's most influential and broadly developed products.

 Its succulent natural product is a rich source of vitamins A, C, and D. In India, more than 100 assortments of mangoes are in various sizes, shapes, and shadings.